solidjs/solid-start/docs/api/Outlet.md

 Now our `/users` and `/users/:id` routes share a layout as each nested route elements will appear inside the parent element at the location where the `<Outlet/>` was declared.

-You can nest indefinitely - just remember that only leaf nodes will become their own routes.
+You can nest indefinitely but remember that only leaf nodes will become their own routes.
 In this example, the only route created is `/layer1/layer2`, and it appears as three nested divs.

 ```tsx twoslash filename="routes.tsx"
 // ---cut---